U.S. Route 40: Nevada

 In Nevada, US 40 was also directly replaced by I-80.
 All of the I-80 business loops use the historical route of US 40.
-In the Truckee Meadows the route is still drivable as 3rd street in Verdi and 4th street in Reno and Victorian Ave in Sparks.
+In the Truckee Meadows the route is still drivable as 3rd Street in Verdi and 4th Street in Reno and Victorian Avenue in Sparks.
 In rural Nevada the highway forms the business loops for Wadsworth, Fernley, Lovelock, Winnemucca, Battle Mountain, Carlin, Elko, and West Wendover.
 The route and its former alignments can be seen (and some still driven) all along the routing of I-80.
-Much of the old right-of-way of old US 40 has been either demolished or left to natural degradation.
+Much of the right-of-way of old US 40 has been either demolished or left to natural degradation.

 Utah

-In Wendover the former route of US 40 is signed as SR-58 and runs along the Wendover Cut-off, south of (and in view of) I-80, across the Bonneville Salt Flats.
-The route re-emerges from the shadow of I-80 as SR-138 through Grantsville and Tooele.
-Interstate 80 was directly paved over the former route of US 40 through Parley's Canyon and over Parley's Summit, with very little of the original pavement remaining through the mountains.
+In Wendover the former route of US 40 is signed as SR 58 and runs along the Wendover Cut-off, south of (and in view of) I-80, across the Bonneville Salt Flats.
+The route re-emerges from the shadow of I-80 as SR 138 through Grantsville and Tooele.
+I-80 was directly paved over the former route of US 40 through Parley's Canyon and over Parley's Summit, with very little of the original pavement remaining through the mountains.
 East of the Wasatch Mountains is the modern terminus of US 40.

 Two routes existed through Salt Lake City.
 West of Temple Square US 40 was consistently routed on North Temple Street.
-East of Temple Square US 40 had two alignments, originally departing Temple Square south along State Street concurrent with US 91 and US 89 to 2100 south.
+East of Temple Square US 40 had two alignments, originally departing Temple Square south along State Street concurrently with US 91 and US 89 to 2100 south.
 The road then used 2100 South and Parley's Way, towards Parley's Canyon.
-Later US 40 was moved to Foothill Drive, along modern SR-186, with the 2100 south routing becoming US 40ALT.
+Later US 40 was moved to Foothill Drive, along modern SR 186, with the 2100 south routing becoming Alt.
+US 40.
 The two routes converged at the mouth of Parley's Canyon.